There's No Such Thing As A Pitchapa-loser!

 The critiques I received were spot-on and I also learned sooooo much from the pitches that other participants gave and their panel critiques.

-(Plus, Peter Knapp said he wanted to read my book someday, so I floated out on Cloud Nine.)
+(Plus, Peter Knapp said he wanted to read my book someday, so I floated out of the auditorium on Cloud Nine.)

 Part Five: Tips For Pitching in Pitchapalooza